 We’re a friendly and supportive group of women from all walks of life and a wide age range.
 Our Social Team arrange regular social events throughout the year.
 Have a look at the photos on our Facebook page to see more about what we get up to!
 (Our Facebook page is ‘public’ so you don’t need to be a Facebook user to see them.)

 We sing in four voice parts with their origins in ‘barbershop’ arrangements.
 We also sing ‘non-barbershop’ a cappella arrangements.
-Our Music Team will advise which part is appropriate for you.

 There’s more information about us below.
 Just click on a question to expand the details.

 What is ‘barbershop’?

 Barbershop Harmony is simply a style of unaccompanied (a cappella) four-part singing with three parts harmonising with the melody line.
 It originated in the USA in the 1890s when men would sing while waiting to get their hair cut.
 They would sing popular songs of the day and others would harmonise in their own particular fashion.
 The highest harmony part is usually above the melody line, which differentiates the style from ‘traditional’ choral arrangements.